-Triangles on a floor plan can define where a phone jack is placed, a point of sale terminal will be, or possibly where a flat screen TV will be placed on a wall.
-The triangles alone, however, do not constitute a good set of construction documents or issue for construction.
+Triangles on a floor plan can define where a phone jack is placed, a point of sale terminal will be, or possibly where a flat-screen TV will be placed on a wall.
+However, the triangles alone do not constitute a good set of construction documents or issue for construction.

 The price listed in a proposal, with options or alternatives presented, is easily compared to another proposal for the same scope.
 Evaluating the value of the consultant's services is a different story.
 Each may provide the same defined deliverables, such as Construction Documents (CDs), a set number of meetings, and site visits.
 However, that is often where the comparison stops.

-At first blush, the proposal with the lowest fee may seem to represent the lowest cost approach.
-Both proposals may provide the same number of meetings, the same number of site visits and both may claim to deliver CDs at the conclusion of the design process.
-However, it is important to consider all facets of the consultants' role on the project to gain an appreciation of the potential "hidden costs" for the project.
+At first blush, the proposal with the lowest fee may seem to represent the lowest-cost approach.
+Both proposals may provide the same number of meetings, the same number of site visits, and both may claim to deliver CDs at the conclusion of the design process.
+However, it is important to consider all facets of the consultants' role to appreciate the potential "hidden costs" for the project.
 It can be the difference between providing a complete set of plans and triangles on a floor plan.

-The level of service, attention to detail, and proactive trouble-shooting will affect errors, omissions, delays and change orders.
-If the alternative deliverable is a CD set with triangles on a floor plan, you are comparing "apples to oranges”.
-Without cabling detail, and any other proactive efforts to avoid problems, the value of the two proposals is not equal.
+The level of service, attention to detail, and proactive trouble-shooting will affect errors, omissions, delays, and change orders.
+If the alternative deliverable is a CD set with triangles on a floor plan, you are comparing "apples to oranges."
+Without cabling detail, and any other proactive efforts to avoid problems, the two proposals' values are not equal.

 Then and Now

-As NTI approached the year 2000, it was common for us to be hired to fix or arrest an existing problem, or provide a solution for a foreseen challenge.
-At that time, prior to our involvement, there was often no one charged with the overall technology scope.
+As NTI approached the year 2000, it was common for us to be hired to fix or arrest an existing problem or provide a solution for a foreseen challenge.
+At that time, before our involvement, there was often no one charged with the overall technology scope.

-For example, one of our earliest projects involved walking a college campus to document where cable had been laid years before across the campus.
+For example, one of our earliest projects involved walking a college campus to document where the cable had been laid years before across the campus.
 Digging associated with recent new construction on the campus was routinely cutting existing cables.
 The college had no existing condition (as-built) drawings for the campus' cabling layout.
-We did not calculate the cost to the college of that omission, but the multiple cut cables during expansion, the systems down time, cable repair and construction delays were certainly far more than having had as-built drawings created initially.
+We did not calculate the cost to the college of that omission, but the multiple cut cables during expansion, the systems downtime, cable repair, and construction delays were certainly far more than having had as-built drawings created initially.

 A dozen years after Y2K, we find the same challenges in addressing technology systems design as we did when we started 15 years ago.
 Two differences stand out.
 One is that our body of work and associated experience now includes over 740 projects.
-So today our first time clients are usually referred by an owner, operator or architect who has experience with us preventing headaches and saving them money.
+Today, our first-time clients are usually referred by an owner, operator, or architect who has experience with us preventing headaches and saving them money.
 The other difference is that our new client's problem is seldom because no one was responsible for the technology scope before we arrived.

 On the opposite end of the spectrum, there are triangles on a floor plan, showing outlet placements on the floor plans, with no cabling requirements, riser diagrams, details, etc.

-Equally important, the technology consultant needs to possess a proactive focus on the technology issues.
-Adding a few trianngles on a floor plan doesn't do that.
-Cost overruns are far more likely to occur with a minimum CD set, and no one proactively focused on the technology throughout the concept, design and implementation.
+Equally important, the technology consultant needs to possess a proactive focus on technology issues.
+Adding a few triangles on a floor plan doesn't do that.
+Cost overruns are far more likely to occur with a minimum CD set, and no one proactively focused on the technology throughout the concept, design, and implementation.

-Even with adequate CDs, there is a good probability (or risk if you'd rather) of unexpected technology problems during the project, if there is no one serving as the owner's advocate for the technology issues from the concept until the opening day.
-There are multiple opportunities during the programming, design and construction phases for a good consultant to save the project significant costs.
+Even with adequate CDs, there is a good probability (or risk if you'd rather) of unexpected technology problems during the project if no one serves as the owner's advocate for the technology issues from the concept until the opening day.
+During the programming, design, and construction phases, there are multiple opportunities for a good consultant to save the project significant costs.
 The lowest fees may not always represent the best overall value for the project.

-Our belief is that a comprehensive CD set and a proactive approach to avoiding issues before they arise is a large part of the value of our services.
+We believe that a comprehensive CD set and a proactive approach to avoiding issues before they arise are a large part of our services' value.
 The basis of our success has and will continue to be to grow by reputation.
-To that end, we strive to provide the absolute best service possible for our clients, so that each client shall return, and recommend us as a high value provider of technology consultation services.
+To that end, we strive to provide the absolute best service possible for our clients so that each client shall return and recommend us as a high-value provider of technology consulting services.

-We are very grateful that so many of our clients have returned with additional projects, and have recommended us to their project partners who had a need for our services.
+We are very grateful that so many of our clients have returned with additional projects and have recommended us to their project partners who needed our services.

 by Jeff Cook